 In addition, the court allowed the lenders to convert about $365 million in pre-bankruptcy secured debt into a post- bankruptcy obligation.

-Warrior Energy Services Corp. and Superior Energy Services LLC (SPN) contended in a court filing yesterday that ATP failed to disclose to the parties or to the court that it had received the Interior Department’s demand for bonds on Aug.
+Warrior Energy Services Corp. and Superior Energy Services LLC (SPN:US) contended in a court filing yesterday that ATP failed to disclose to the parties or to the court that it had received the Interior Department’s demand for bonds on Aug.
 17. The creditors say the demand for bonds may be a default under the newly approved interim financing agreement.

 The creditors are asking the bankruptcy judge in Houston to reconsider approval of the financing, especially the conversion of $365 million in pre-bankruptcy debt.
 The reconsideration hearing is on the court’s calendar for Sept.
 6.